abdullah-ch/Git-Cheat-Sheet/README.md

 `git push origin [branchName]`
 ## 3-> Getting Updates from the Main Repo to Your Forked Repo
 `git remote add upstream [originalRepoLink]`
-### Upstream Acts as a pointer towards the Main Repo
+### Upstream Acts as a pointer towards the Main Repo's remote
 `git pull upstream master`
 ### Changes from the Main remote are pulled Locally
 `git push origin`